The only thing worse than having toilet paper stuck to your shoe in public is falling down in public.

 Humiliating?
 Sure.
 But at least the camera crew and the guys in the boat were laughing.

 Falling in public is the only time you don’t care that people aren’t laughing with you and hope they will laugh at you.
-There’s something about laughter that diminishes the embarrassment — and the dislocated shoulder (and the possible need for surgery from somewhere like http://www.shouldermd.com/shoulder-replacement-protocol/), the hurting, the bruising and the gaping wounds.
+There’s something about laughter that diminishes the embarrassment — and the dislocated shoulder, the hurting, the bruising and the gaping wounds.
+Even if you are facing surgery due to your dislocated elbow with the help of shoulder surgeons laughing can help you to get through it.
+A friend of mine found this helpful when she had to go through shoulder replacement (using somewhere like http://www.shouldermd.com/shoulder-replacement-protocol/), she found that laughing helped her through the tough times.

 I believe in being prepared for the unexpected.
 If I take a tumble in public again, I’m going to jump up, thrust my arms in the air like a gymnast at the close of a floor routine and yell out my score.
 I’ll rate myself low.
 Maybe that will get a laugh.